-|Available 100% online||Credit Hours||Tuition||Application Deadline||Test Requirements|
+|Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

-|Yes||15 credits||$429/cr. in-state and $536/cr. out-of-state||Rolling Admission||None|
+|100% Online||15 credits||$461/cr. in-state and $576/cr. out-of-state*||Rolling Admission||None|

 Courses listed below do not need to be taken in a specific order though a good start would be the BUA 400 in the summer and ECO 410 offered in the fall.

-Required Courses (6 credits)
+Core Courses (6 credits)

-An accelerated course that provides pre-MBA students with an introduction to managerial and financial accounting.
-Offered online in the summer.
+An accelerated course that provides pre-MBA students with an introduction to managerial and financial accounting (offered summer)

-An accelerated presentation of the fundamental elements of micro- and macroeconomic theory.
-Offered online in the fall.
+An accelerated presentation of the fundamental elements of micro- and macroeconomic theory (offered fall)

 Elective Courses (9 credits)

 Familiarizes the student with statistical data analysis and management science techniques as they support decision-making throughout an organization.
-Prerequisite is any statistics course.
+Prerequisite is any statistics course. (offered fall)